awsdocs/amazon-workspaces-administration-guide/doc_source/amazon-workspaces-troubleshooting.md

 ### My PCoIP zero client users are receiving the error "The supplied certificate is invalid due to timestamp"<a name="pcoip_zero_client_ntp"></a>

 If Network Time Protocol \(NTP\) isn't enabled in Teradici, your PCoIP zero client users might receive certificate failure errors\.
-To set up NTP, see [Set Up PCoIP Zero Client for WorkSpaces](set-up-pcoip-zero-client.md)\.
+To set up NTP, see [Set up PCoIP zero clients for WorkSpaces](set-up-pcoip-zero-client.md)\.

 ### USB printers and other USB peripherals aren't working for PCoIP zero clients<a name="pcoip_zero_client_usb"></a>

-Starting with version 20\.10\.4 of the PCoIP agent, Amazon Workspaces disables USB redirection by default through the Windows registry\.
+Starting with version 20\.10\.4 of the PCoIP agent, Amazon WorkSpaces disables USB redirection by default through the Windows registry\.
 This registry setting affects the behavior of USB peripherals when your users are using PCoIP zero client devices to connect to their WorkSpaces\.

 If your WorkSpaces are using version 20\.10\.4 or later of the PCoIP agent, USB peripheral devices won't work with PCoIP zero client devices until you've enabled USB redirection\.